bcgov/gcpe-hub/README.md

    This used to be included in Web Essentials, but it is no longer.
 It is a tool for generating typescript .d.ts files from C# classes.
 See Gcpe.Hub.WebApp in the models folder there are C# objects with generated .d.ts files (click the arrow to see).
    **Note: this only works on Windows 10**

+9. Node.js with NPM (version 8.11 or later, this written using 10.4.1) [link](https://nodejs.org/en/download/)

 #### Installation
 Assumes administrative privileges on the machine.